Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Automated Parameter Tuning

 Note that we only subtract $\eacc{k}$ instead of $\eaccadm{t_k + \Delta t_k}$ for the accumulating error since the accumulating error $\eaccstep{k} = \eaccUstep{k}$ for the current step is already accounted for by the error $\eUstep{k}$, which is according to \eqref{eq:enonacc} part of the non-accumulating error.
 This also guarantees us a non-zero bound for $\enonaccadm{k}$ in the last step even though $\eaccadm{\tFinal{}} + \eredadm{\tFinal{}} = \emax{}$. \end{enumerate}

 The tuning strategies for the parameters are as follows: \begin{itemize} \item \textbf{Time step size} $\Delta t_k$: We initialize $\Delta t_k$ by its previous value $\Delta t_{k-1}$, or by $\tFinal{}$ as an initial guess for the first step.
-To keep the presentation simple, we iteratively halve this value until the error bounds are met; a more sophisticated tuning method is described in \secref{ssec:tuningmethods}. \item \textbf{Truncation order $\tayl{k}$}: We tune $\tayl{k}$ simultaneously with the computation of $\Fx{k}$ and $\Fu{k}$, for which the idea proposed in \cite[Sec.~3.1]{Wetzlinger2021} is reused: The partial sums

-in the computation of $\Fx{k}$ in \eqref{eq:Fx} are successively compared until the relative change in the Frobenius norm of $\T{j}$ computed according to \cite[Thm.~10]{Farhadsefat2011} is smaller than $10^{-10}$.
-As this bound is relative, we can ensure convergence independently from the scale of the system, since the size of the additional terms decreases exponentially for $i \to \infty$. \item \textbf{Zonotope order $\zonorder{k}$}: We iteratively increase the order $\zonorder{k}$ until the error $\eredstep{k}$ is smaller than the error bound $\eredadmstep{k}$.
+To keep the presentation simple, we iteratively halve this value until the error bounds are satisfied; a more sophisticated tuning method is described in \secref{ssec:tuningmethods}. \item \textbf{Truncation order $\tayl{k}$}: We tune $\tayl{k}$ simultaneously with the computation of $\Fx{k}$ and $\Fu{k}$, for which the idea proposed in \cite[Sec.~3.1]{Wetzlinger2021} is reused: The partial sums { } in the computation of $\Fx{k}$ in \eqref{eq:Fx} are successively compared until the relative change in the Frobenius norm of $\T{j}$ computed according to \cite[Thm.~10]{Farhadsefat2011} is smaller than $10^{-10}$.
+As this bound is relative, we can ensure convergence independently of the scale of the system, since the size of the additional terms decreases exponentially for $i \to \infty$. \item \textbf{Zonotope order $\zonorder{k}$}: We iteratively increase the order $\zonorder{k}$ until the error $\eredstep{k}$ is smaller than the error bound $\eredadmstep{k}$.
 A more efficient method compared to this naive implementation is to directly integrate the search for a suitable order into the zonotope order reduction. \end{itemize}

 The resulting automated tuning algorithm is shown in \algref{alg:automated}: In the repeat-until loop (\linesref{alg:automated:loopstart}{alg:automated:errcheck}), we first decrease the time step size $\Delta t_k$ (\lineref{alg:automated:shrinkDeltat}) and tune the truncation order $\tayl{k}$ (\linesref{alg:automated:tayl}{alg:automated:tayl_end}) until the respective error bounds $\eaccadmstep{k}$ and $\enonaccadm{k}$ for the accumulating and non-accumulating errors are safisfied.
 After this loop, we compute the particular solution due to the input set $\inputsetzero{}$ and tune the zonotope order $\zonorder{k}$ (\linesref{alg:automated:zonorder}{alg:automated:zonorder_end}) yielding the reduction error $\eredstep{k}$.
 Afterwards, we compute the solution to the affine dynamics (\linesref{alg:automated:Pu_k}{alg:automated:overHPti_k}) and finally obtain the reachable set of the current time interval (\lineref{alg:automated:overRti}).